hphelion/documentation/mc.compute.servers.manage.md

 <!-- Do we want to link stuff here to the glossary terms? -->

-##Connecting to a server## {#Connecting}
+##Displaying server connection information## {#Connecting}

-To connect to an existing server, in the [servers screen](/mc/compute/servers/), in the `Manage` column of the servers list, select the `Options` button in the row of the server to which you want to connect, and choose the `Connect to Server` option:
+To display information about how to connect to an instance, in the [servers screen](/mc/compute/servers/), in the `Manage` column of the servers list, select the `Options` button in the row of the server to which you want to connect, and choose the `Connect to Server` option:

 <img src="media/server-connecting.png" width="580" alt="" />

-You are asked to confirm this connection:
+The information displayed depends on whether you are connecting via Windows or UNIX.
+For UNIX, the set of SSH instructions is displayed; for Windows, the RDC instructions are displayed.
+This example shows the results for UNIX:

 <img src="media/server-connect-verify.png" width="580" alt="" />

-Click the `Okay` button to confirm, and your server is connected.
+Click the `Okay` button to dismiss the screen.

 ##Rebooting a server## {#Rebooting}